 All applications will be ranked using the combined score for academic achievement and the UCAT.
 The highest-ranked applicants will be invited for interview.
 The lowest-ranked applicants will not be considered further.

-We will begin sending out interview invitations by email in late November and this will be an ongoing process until the end of February.
-Emails will be sent from email@example.com - please check that our emails are not arriving in your junk mail folder!
+We will begin sending out interview invitations by email in late November and this will be an ongoing process until mid-February.
+Emails will be sent from firstname.lastname@example.org - please check that our emails are not arriving in your junk mail folder!

-Our interviews use the multiple mini-interview (MMI) style, and consist of a number of individual mini-interviews (or 'stations') which will assess your:
+Our interviews take place online.
+We use the multiple mini-interview (MMI) style - consisting of a number of individual mini-interviews (or 'stations') which will assess your:

 - Motivation to study medicine and genuine interest in the medical profession